Six Ways to Put Your Employment Brand to Work

 It used to be that hiring was a lot like dating, where the interview process might be compared to the first few dates.
 Everyone is on their best behavior, dresses for the part, focuses on the positive sides of their personality and keeps dirty laundry and family secrets out of the conversation.

-Even today, with all the insight we garner through social sites and the fact that our companies have become like ‘glass boxes’ where people have a great view inside to what’s really happening on a daily basis, a 2015 global Job Switchers survey conducted by LinkedIn found that 49% of professionals said their biggest obstacle when changing jobs is not knowing what it’s like to work at the company.
+With all the insight we garner through social sites, our companies have become like ‘glass boxes’ where people have a great view inside to what’s really happening on a daily basis.

 Patagonia works from a manifesto that prioritizes hiring ‘dirtbags that are more at home in basecamp than in the office.’
 That kind of rich detail paints of very clear picture for new hires and existing employees alike.